pygeosx — GEOS in Python

 pointer and subsequent attempts to use the Python object will cause

 undefined behavior.
-Unfortunately, pygeosx
+Unfortunately, pygeosx may destroy LvArray

 objects without warning.
 It is therefore strongly recommended that you do

-objects around after calls to pygeosx
+not keep pylvarray objects around after calls to pygeosx.
+The following

 code snippet, for instance, could segfault: